unilaiva/unilaiva-songbook/README.md

 This is the only option for non-UNIX systems (in addition to using a Linux virtual machine or WSL on Windows).

+Here is described how to build **only** the main document of Unilaiva Songbook.
-To build (only) the main document manually, ensure you have all the dependencies installed (see **option TWO**) and the project's source downloaded, and then run the following commands or their equivalents in this exact sequence in the project's root directory:
+To build the others, these instructions must be modified.

+Ensure you have all the dependencies installed (see **option TWO**) and the project's source downloaded, and then run the following commands or their equivalents in this exact sequence in the project's root directory:

   1. `lilypond-book -f latex --latex-program=lualatex --output=temp
      unilaiva-songbook_A5.tex`